sagiegurari/cargo-make/docs/_includes/content.md

 <a name="usage"></a>
 # Usage
 When using cargo-make, all tasks are defined and configured via toml files.<br>
-Below are simple instructions to get your started off quickly.
+Below are simple instructions to get you started off quickly.

 <a name="usage-simple"></a>
 ## Simple Example